 By Richard J. Wylie, CFA

 The information contained herein consists of general economic information and/or information as to the historical performance of securities, is provided solely for informational and educational purposes and is not to be construed as advice in respect of securities or as to the investing in or the buying or selling of securities, whether expressed or implied.
-Assante Wealth Management (Canada) Ltd. is a wholly-owned subsidiary of CI Financial Corp., and Assante is a registered trademark of CI Investments Inc. Assante Wealth Management (Canada) Ltd. and its affiliates, and their respective officers, directors, employees and advisors are not responsible in any way for any damages or losses of any kind whatsoever in respect of the use of this report or the material herein.
+Neither Assante Wealth Management (Canada) Ltd. nor its affiliates, or their respective officers, directors, employees or advisors are responsible in any way for any damages or losses of any kind whatsoever in respect of the use of this report or the material herein.
 This report may not be reproduced, in whole or in part, in any manner whatsoever, without the prior written permission of Assante.
 Copyright © 2019 Assante Wealth Management (Canada) Ltd. All rights reserved.